Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

  9) Hanzi graph (shows the number of unique characters learned) [ported from Kanzi Graph]

 A number of other smaller improvements and conveniences are also included:
- -  support for a large number of field-names ('Hanzi','Pinyin',etc) and the ability to customise
- -  addition of meaning index numbers for dictionary entries
+ -  much greater support of non-standard field names ( "Hanzi", 英语" and so on) -  addition of meaning index numbers for dictionary entries
  -  option to chose either number or tone-mark output
  -  the automatic blanking of auto-generated fields if there is no expression
  -  shortcut support to change colors using control+Fx keys, matching the tones
  -  automatic downloading of a suitable voice audio-pack to use with text-to-speech
- -  much greater support of non-standard field names ( "Hanzi", 英语" and so on)
  -  support for user dictionaries (to customise translated or pinyin rendering)

  ... to be followed in the future by a raft of forthcoming features!